common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Michael

- (we
-treat the case of zero processes requested as being equivalent to disabling the requirement).
+We treat the case of zero processes requested as being equivalent to disabling the requirement.

 Note the we're talking here about the tool description.
-An expression can use say an input to produce an integer
+An expression can use, say, an input to produce an integer

 ---
-# Hello again
+# Hello world in parallel

 .columns[
 .col2[